The Four Skulls of Jonathan Drake: Plot

-As professor Jonathan Drake contemplates a shrunken head, he has a vision of three floating skulls.
-After recoiling in fear, he instructs his adult daughter Alison to dispatch a telegram to his 60-year-old brother Kenneth, to say that he will visit Kenneth on Thursday.
+While contemplating a shrunken head, professor Jonathan Drake has a vision of three floating skulls.
+Recoiling in fear, he instructs his daughter Alison to dispatch a telegram to his 60-year-old brother Kenneth, saying he will visit Kenneth on Thursday.

 But before Jonathan can arrive, Kenneth sees a shrunken head outside his window.
-A tall man with long hair and his lips sewn closed, like a shrunken head's, pokes Kenneth with a bamboo stiletto, barely breaking the skin.
+A tall man with long hair and lips sewn closed pokes Kenneth with a bamboo stiletto, barely breaking the skin.
 Kenneth dies.
 The man, Zutai, attempts to behead Kenneth but is interrupted.

 Police Lt.
 Jeff Rowan is called.
-He meets Dr. George Bradford - Kenneth's physician - and sinister archaeologist Dr. Emil Zurich, a friend of Kenneth's.
+He meets Dr. George Bradford - Kenneth's physician - and archaeologist Dr. Emil Zurich, a friend of Kenneth's.
 Not knowing of the attack on Kenneth, Bradford determines the cause of death of be cardiovascular disease.
-But he casually mentions that three generations of Drake men have died from cardiac problems at age 60.
+Apparently, three generations of Drake men have died from cardiac problems at age 60.
 Jeff asks if there is a connection between the shrunken head and the death.
-Bradford doesn't think so.
-However, Zurich, apparently not saddened by Kenneth's sudden demise, proudly calls the shrunken head a "particularly fine specimen."
+Bradford does not think so.
+However, Zurich, apparently not saddened by Kenneth's demise, proudly calls the shrunken head a "particularly fine specimen."

 At Kenneth's, Jonathan learns of his death and demands that his closed coffin be opened.
-The body inside has no head, Zutai having finished the task.
-Zutai brings Kenneth's head to Zurich, who calls it "payment for the evils of your ancestors" and begins the process of shrinking it.
-He says that once he has Jonathan's head, "the curse will be finished."
+The body inside has no head.
+Zutai took it to Zurich, who calls it "payment for the evils of your ancestors" and starts shrinking it.
+He says once he has Jonathan's head, "the curse will be finished."

 At the family crypt, Jonathan tells Alison that all the Drake men are entombed there except Capt.
 Wilfred Drake, who in 1873 led an expedition to Ecuador.
-There, the Jivaro tribe killed Wlifred's "Swiss agent" and as revenge, Wilfred massacred the Jivaro men and boys.
-Wilfred also died.
-He was 60.
+There, the Jivaro tribe killed Wlifred's "Swiss agent" and as revenge, Wilfred massacred the Jivaro.
 The tribal witch doctor, Zutai, cursed the male Drakes.
-Jonathan says that each Drake in the crypt died at 60 and each body is headless.
+Wilfred died at 60.
+So did each Drake in the crypt, where each body is headless.
 The crypt's locked closet contains two skulls.
 Neither he nor Alison know how they got there.